thumbmarkjs/thumbmarkjs/README.md

 ## How well does it perform?

 Even the client library alone works adequately to distinguish common browsers.
-Sampled data show a uniqueness of 90%-95%.
+Sampled data show a uniqueness of around and above 90%.

 Mileage may vary though.
 Mac/Safari users tend to either clash more than Windows users, or be too unique (noise in the components).
 It does depend on your audience, too.